 After any treatment at our office, you will be given a post-operative instruction sheet.
 This should help answer any questions you may have.
 If you have misplaced the sheet here are some helpful instructions.

 NON-SURGICAL ROOT CANAL (most patients have this procedure) & RETREATMENTS

-If you are still having discomfort after one month of treatment, please call our office for an evaluation.
+If you are still having discomfort after one month of treatment, and you had your final restorations completed please call our office for an evaluation.

 Remember it is normal to have discomfort after a root canal, use these instructions to help stay ahead of and control your symptoms.

 NOTE: Alcohol intake is not advised while taking any of these medications ask your pharmacist any questions you may have about mixing medications you currently take with any medication prescribed to you by our office.

 Should you experience discomfort that cannot be controlled with the above-listed medications, or should a large amount of swelling develop, please contact our office immediately.
 If it is after hours and you have a true dental emergency, please go to the nearest emergency room and leave a message on our voicemail on your way there.

 APICOECTOMY POST OPERATIVE INSTRUCTIONS (surgical root canal procedure)

 The most important tip to remember after having an apico is to keep your mouth clean.
 Keep your fingers out of your mouth and away from the surgical site.
 CREST pro health is a great product to use to keep the surgical site free of debris and bacteria.
 Brush your teeth and floss as normal after the surgical procedure.
 DO NOT brush the sutures.
 Use a saltwater rinse or CREST pro-health a few times a day to keep the incision site clean.